- WHERE TO STAY

 * We are aware that NCL ships may dock at 8am on some dates.
 When this happens the transfer meet time will be pushed back by an hour and so your arrival into London will also be an hour later.

-The luggage allowance for our shuttle and tour transfers are up to 2 large cases per passenger (23kg max) plus 2 pieces of hand luggage (10kg max).
+The luggage allowance for shuttle and tour transfers is up to 1 large case per passenger (23kg max) plus 1 piece of hand luggage (10kg max).

-* Additional charges will be incurred should you bring additional items of luggage or for items weighing more than the maximum weight stated above.
+Additional charges can be incurred should you bring additional items of luggage or for items weighing more than the maximum weight stated above.
+More information is given on the booking page.

 Pick-up times are provided before you make a booking.